 TNC’s forest restoration work focuses on the forested headwaters of the Sierra Nevada, the source of most of Californian’s water.
 Working with partners, we’ve shown that ecological forestry works, and that through better forest management, we can reduce wildfire intensity and support resilient habitats in our most important watersheds.

-We urge policymakers to increase funding for ecological thinning, prescribed fire and wood product innovation and to address the policy and practical barriers to implementing ecological forestry at a scale and pace that can match the challenge at hand.
+We urge policymakers to increase funding for ecological thinning, controlled burns and wood product innovation and to address the policy and practical barriers to implementing ecological forestry at a scale and pace that can match the challenge at hand.

 Policy Solution | Climate Bond

 California is one of the most climate-vulnerable states in North America.
-According to the California Natural Resources Agency’s Fourth Climate Assessment, if we address climate change now, it will cost California $5.51 billion; however, if we continue on our “business as usual” path, the cost will reach $113 billion annually by 2050.
+According to the California Natural Resources Agency’s Fourth Climate Assessment, if we continue on our “business as usual” path, the cost of climate change will reach $113 billion annually by 2050.
 With the knowledge that an investment in preventative measures now would not only protect people and nature, but also save state agencies and California residents billions of dollars in future damages, California cannot afford to wait to invest in climate prevention and adaptation.

 With natural resource spending at just 3% of the total California budget, there is insufficient funding to address our state’s critical climate vulnerabilities, resulting in growing risks to public safety, health and the environment.
 The Climate Bond is a critical tool to help fill the funding void making much needed investments to curb megafires and reduce the impacts of floods, droughts, excessive heat and sea level rise in California, including funding for home hardening and defensible space protection.